intergrals/Catch-of-the-Day/readme.md

 - Put comments inside returned element so only one thing is returned.
 - If page doesn't load after 'npm start', try 'sudo npm start'.
 - \$r in console opens up currently selected react object.
+- Can write components like a JS function if the component rendered is stateless (Stateless Functional Component).
+  - Can call props directly in SFC, given that props is passed as an argument.
+  - Can pass object into SFC instead of props.